My Kinsman, Major Molineux: Plot

+Reception

+The story was mostly unappreciated during Hawthorne's lifetime.
+In a 1951 essay, Q. D. Leavis described the story as, in some ways, Hawthorne's best work.
+Since then, it has been the focus of substantial academic attention.

 Adaptation

 The American poet Robert Lowell adapted this story into one of the three plays in his trilogy The Old Glory, first produced by the American Place Theatre in New York City in 1964.
 Lowell's version of the story is a cartoonish and surreal version of the original.